 Ensuring Your Decentralized Wastewater Treatment Program Produces Effective and Sustainable Infrastructure Thursday, December 14, 2017, Noon – 2:00 p.m.
 Eastern (2 PDHs) Robert Rubin, Ph.D., Emeritus Professor, North Carolina State University Claude Goguen, P.E., LEED AP, NPCA

 One of the most exciting paradigm shifts in One Water management is the integration of smaller onsite systems that collect, treat, and reuse water within individual buildings or at the local scale.
 As an emerging innovation, the success of onsite non-potable water systems depends on strong collaboration between municipal utilities and public health agencies to ensure projects protect public health and meet water quality standards.

-NEHA is raising awareness for SepticSmart Week from September 17 - 21, 2018, alongside the U.S. EPA.
+NEHA is raising awareness for SepticSmart Week from September 17 - 21, 2018, alongside the Environmental Protection Agency (U.S. EPA).